dasamukarahvana/Delayed-SDE-Control-Benchmark/README.md

 - $W_t$ is a standard Wiener process;
 - $\tau\geq0$ is the control delay.

-The tracking error at discrete time $k$ is
+The discrete tracking error is

 $$
 e_k=x_k-x^\star,